 - Gingivitis: Swelling of the gums and the soft tissues surrounding the teeth

 - Periodontitis: Advanced form of the disease that originates from the gums and spreads to the underlying tissues such as the bone supporting the tooth

 Gingivitis is usually reversible, and with the removal of plaque and tartar, it can revert to normalcy.

 In mild-moderate periodontitis, periodontal therapy can be advised in various phases along with a strict oral hygiene maintenance regimen.
 However, advanced forms of periodontal disease require tooth extraction.

-The primary cause of periodontal disease is plaque and tartar buildup on the tooth surface.
+The primary cause of periodontal or gum disease is plaque and tartar buildup on the tooth surface.

 The cells of the immune system release substances against colonies of microorganisms present in plaque and tartar.
 These immune substances cause inflammation and the simultaneous destruction of the periodontal tissues.

 Initially, it causes the first stage of the disease, which is gingivitis.
 With the continuous buildup of plaque, destruction of the underlying periodontal ligament occurs, causing periodontitis.